memgraph/docs/mage/query-modules/cpp/refactor.md

 <TabItem value="result">

-The results should be identical to the ones on graph below, except for the `id` values that depend on the internal database `id` values:
+The results should be identical to the ones in the graph below, except for the `id` values, which depend on the internal database `id` values:

 <img src={require('../../data/query-modules/cpp/refactor/categorize2.png').default}/>